Maintenance: Intermediate | Climate: Warm + Humid | Light: Bright + Indirect | Watering: Semi-frequent | Pet Safe: No

 - If possible, bring it to a brighter area to make up for shorter daylight

-- Water less frequently, and be sure to schedule it only once the soil has dried about 75%
+- Water less frequently during cold months, after the soil has dried about 75%

 - Avoid repotting, fertilizing, and other drastic changes that stress the plant